RegTrack: Simplicity Beneath Complexity in Robust Multi-Modal 3D Multi-Object Tracking: Experiment

 \subsection{Experimental Setup}

-YOLOO is developed using Python and PyTorch, with experiments conducted on a computer equipped with an Intel Core i9 3.70GHz CPU, 64GB of RAM, and an RTX 4090 GPU.
-The KITTI training set is divided into two parts: a training set comprising sequences \textit{0000, 0002, 0003, 0004, 0005, 0007, 0009, 0011, 0017, 0020}, and a validation set containing sequences \textit{0001, 0006, 0008, 0010, 0012, 0013, 0014, 0015, 0016, 0018, 0019}.
-For Waymo, the original dataset-splitting configuration is used for training and evaluation.
+RegTrack is developed using Python and PyTorch, with experiments conducted on a computer equipped with an Intel Core i9 3.70GHz CPU, 64GB of RAM, and an RTX 4090 GPU.
+For the KITTI dataset, the training set is divided into two subsets: sequences \textit{0000, 0002, 0003, 0004, 0005, 0007, 0009, 0011, 0017, 0020} are used for training, while sequences \textit{0001, 0006, 0008, 0010, 0012, 0013, 0014, 0015, 0016, 0018, 0019} are used for validation.
+For the nuScenes dataset, 100 sequences from the training set are used for training, and the validation set is used for evaluation.

-During UTEnc module training on KITTI and Waymo datasets, we employed an epoch count of 250, a learning rate of 0.003, and the AdamW optimizer.
-Image encoder input consisted of $512×512$ pixel patches, while the point cloud encoder processed patches containing $800$ points during training and $400$ points during testing.
-Text encoding utilized fixed-template prompts formatted as follows: ``\textit{The category of the object is {\underline{category}}, and its location can be represented by four coordinates: {(\underline{$x_{1}$, $y_{1}$})}, {(\underline{$x_{2}$, $y_{2}$})}, {(\underline{$x_{3}$, $y_{3}$})}, and {(\underline{$x_{4}$, $y_{4}$})}}.''
-Here, these coordinates denote the angular positions of the object projected onto the point cloud's X-Y plane.
+The training configuration for UTEnc includes 20 epochs, a learning rate of 0.0004, and the AdamW optimizer.
+The image encoder processes input patches of size $224 \times 224$ pixels, while the point cloud encoder processes patches containing 100 points during both training and testing.

-Additionally, to conduct a thorough and unbiased evaluation of YOLOO, we employ a diverse set of 3D object detectors across multiple datasets.
-Specifically, for the KITTI dataset, we leverage Point-RCNN \cite{pointrcnn}, Point-GNN \cite{pointgnn}, CasA \cite{casa}, and VirConv \cite{virconv}.
-On the Waymo dataset, we adopt the 3D detection outputs from CenterPoint \cite{centerpoint} as the input data stream, similar to the classic SimpleTrack \cite{simpletrack}.